 Puukohola Heiau National Historic Site

-Part of the National Park System, this historic site is home to one of the largest and last heiau (temples) built in Hawaii.
-Located on the Kohala Coast, King Kamehameha ordered the building of this massive structure to gain favour with Ku, the war god, in his quest to unite the Hawaiian Islands.
+Part of the National Park System, this historic site is home to one of the largest and last heiau (temple) built in Hawaii.
+Located on the Kohala Coast, King Kamehameha ordered the building of this massive structure to gain favor with Ku, the war god, in his quest to unite the Hawaiian Islands.

 Historic Kailua Village (Kailua-Kona)